wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-iterator-functions/includes/2-aggregation-iterator-functions.md

 )
 ```

-Format the **Revenue** measure as currency with two decimal places, and then add it to the table visual found on **Page 1** of the report.
+Format the **Revenue** measure as currency with two decimal places, and then add it to the table visual that is found on **Page 1** of the report.

 > [!div class="mx-imgBorder"]
 > [![An image show a table visual with two columns: Month and Revenue.
 A year's worth of data is displayed.](../media/dax-table-month-revenue-1-ss.png)](../media/dax-table-month-revenue-1-ss.png#lightbox)

-Using an iterator function, the **Revenue** measure formula aggregates more than the values of just a single column.
+By using an iterator function, the **Revenue** measure formula aggregates more than the values of a single column.
 For each row, it uses the row context values of three columns to produce the revenue amount.

-Let's now add another measure:
+Now, add another measure:

 ```dax
 Discount =